homan-uppu/writing/2-Essays/Winners take all.md

 ...

 Inequality is a function of complexity.
 In games, complexity corresponds to the number of possibilities within the game.
 A simpler game has fewer possibilities, while a more complex game has many more possibilities.
+The greater the complexity of the game, the greater the  inequality in ability and outcomes.

-Most human endeavors can be modeled as a games: "success" is the satiation we feel from getting what we want, and we explore to get what we want by making choices (making "moves" in the game).
-Therefore we can study asymmetry in simpler games and extrapolate our learnings to the more complex games we play.
+Most human endeavors can be modeled as a games: "success" is the satiation we feel from getting what we want, and we explore to get what we want by making choices which are "moves" in the game.
+We can study simpler games and extrapolate learnings to the games we play.

-Let's take three games: [Tic Tac Toe](https://en.wikipedia.org/wiki/Tic-tac-toe) (simple), [Chess](https://en.wikipedia.org/wiki/Chess) (medium complexity), [Go](https://en.wikipedia.org/wiki/Go_(game)) (high complexity).
-(If you're not familiar with these games, please read a bit about them before proceeding).
+Let's look at three popular board games: [Tic Tac Toe](https://en.wikipedia.org/wiki/Tic-tac-toe) (simple), [Chess](https://en.wikipedia.org/wiki/Chess) (medium complexity), [Go](https://en.wikipedia.org/wiki/Go_(game)) (high complexity).

-Tic Tac Toe is simpler than Chess because there are less possibilities of the game because there are much fewer board positions you can end up at.
-Similarly Chess is less complex than Go because there are fewer board positions that are possible in the game, meaning less overall possibilities.
+Tic Tac Toe is simpler than Chess because there are less possibilities (less possible board positions).
+Chess is simpler than Go for the same reason.

 We can observe inequality in these games in two ways:
 1. Inequality in the values of moves to make
 2. Inequality in outcomes

-Some moves are obviously better than others, meaning there's a notion of "value" such that the higher the value of a move, the better it is: the more it corresponds with winning (getting what you want).
+Some moves are obviously better than others, meaning there's a notion of "value" such that the higher the value of a move, the better it is: the more it corresponds with winning.

 In a simple game like Tic Tac Toe, in a competition between two trained players, all moves are valued equally because a draw can always be forced.
-In a game of Chess (medium complexity), from any given position of the board, there are a range of values for the moves you can make.
-There are better and worse moves, and there is some difference between the best move and the next best move.
-In Go, similar to Chess, there are better and worse moves, but the gap between the best move and the next best move is greater than it is in Chess because Go is a more complex game.
+In Chess, from any given position of the board, there are better and worse moves, and there is some difference between the best move and the next best move.

+Similar to Chess, in Go there are better and worse moves, but the gap between the best move and the next best move is greater than it is in Chess because Go is a more complex game.

-Greater asymmetry in moves leads to greater asymmetry of outcomes.
+As game complexity increases, the way we use our minds changes.
+For simpler games we can rely fully on our logical mind to calculate the best move.
+The more complex the game is, the more important intuition becomes because you can't calculate all possibilities - intuition determines which branches you calculate for.

+The more a game relies on intuition, the more unequal the outcomes become no matter how much training the players have.
 We can observe this by seeing the ELO ratings of professionals for these games.
 "ELO rating" is a way to calculate relative skills of players:

 > The difference in the ratings between two players serves as a predictor of the outcome of a match.
 Two players with equal ratings who play against each other are expected to score an equal number of wins.
 A player whose rating is 100 points greater than their opponent's is expected to score 64%; if the difference is 200 points, then the expected score for the stronger player is 76%. ([https://en.wikipedia.org/wiki/Elo_rating_system](https://en.wikipedia.org/wiki/Elo_rating_system))